Skip to main content

 • compare recent spend and waste trends

-• read ranked recommendations and source summaries
+• read ranked recommendations, where-to-change guidance, and source summaries

 • push new hosted audit payloads or ingestion jobs